Tight Lower Bounds on the Sizes of Symmetric Extensions of Permutahedra and Similar Results: Introduction

 \section{Introduction}

 Extended formulations of polyhedra have gained importance in the recent past, because this concept allows to represent a polyhedron by a higher-dimensional one with a simpler description.
+Thus, an optimization problem over an initial polytope can be easily transformed into an optimization problem over its extension.
+In some cases where the initial polytope has a complicated description in the initial space or even no such description is known, the reformulations via extended formulations appear to be helpful.

-To illustrate the power of extended formulations we take a look at the permutahedron~$\Pi_n\subseteq \RR^{n}$, which is the convex hull of all points obtained from~$(1,2,\cdots, n)\in \RR^n$ by coordinate permutations.
+To illustrate the power of extended formulations let us take a look at the permutahedron~$\Pi_n\subseteq \RR^{n}$, which is the convex hull of all points obtained from the point~$(1,2,\ldots, n)\in \RR^n$ by coordinate permutations.
 The minimal description of~$\Pi_n$ in the space~$\RR^n$ looks as follows~\cite{CCZ09}:

 Thus the permutahedron~$\Pi_n$ has~$n!$ vertices and~$2^n-2$ facets.
 At the same time it is easy to derive an extended formulation of size~$\Theta(n^2)$ from the Birkhoff polytope~\cite{CCZ09}:

 The projection of the polyhedron described by~\eqref{eq:sym_ext_perm} to the~$x$-variables gives the permutahedron~$\Pi_n$.
 Clearly, every coordinate permutation of~$\RR^n$ maps~$\Pi_n$ to itself.
 The extended formulation~\eqref{eq:sym_ext_perm} respects this symmetry in the sense that every such permutation of the~$x$-variables can be extended by some permutation of the~$z$-variables such that these two permutations leave~\eqref{eq:sym_ext_perm} invariant (up to reordering of the constraints).